-There are few things that delight my family more than cake for breakfast and this recipe is a perfect combination of berry-centric flavors and the most amazing texture.
-Think giant berry muffin, baked more easily as a cake with a nutritious base of yogurt and banana and you have this wonder!
+There are few things that delight my family more than cake for breakfast, and this recipe is a perfect combination of berry-centric flavors and the most amazing texture.

 This is a favorite toddler breakfast recipe because it’s easy enough to make for a weekday or a family breakfast on a weekend, but can be special enough to serve for a holiday.

-(You may also like my Blueberry Yogurt Snack Cake, Snack Cake, Fruit Pizza, and my Yogurt Muffins as more yummy ideas to start the day.)
+(You may also like my Blueberry Yogurt Snack Cake, Snack Cake, Fruit Pizza, and Yogurt Muffins as more yummy ideas to start the day.)

 Table of Contents